jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 # ANOTHERpass built-in server API specification

-From [ANOTHERpass version 2](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (still in develepment) onwards, a new server  capability is included in the mobile app, to let the app function as a credential server in a local network.
+From [ANOTHERpass version 2](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (still in development) onwards, a new server  capability is included in the mobile app, to let the app function as a credential server in a local network.
 Together with the [ANOTHERpass Browser Extension](https://github.com/jenspfahl/anotherpass-browserextension) it is possible to easily and securelly use credentials stored in the app by any computer in a local network.
 This is a very requested feature to use credentials outside of the mobile device.

 This server capability of the app can be used by any client, who follows its API.
 This document is about describing this API.